FIWARE/CanisMajor/docs/canis-major-integration-guide.md

 # Canis Major test

 Canis Major serves as a blockchain adaptor within the FIWARE ecosystem, providing secure data persistence across blockchain networks and the Context Broker.
 The workflow is straightforward:
- - clients submit transactions containing payload data and wallet credentials.
+ - Clients submit transactions containing payload data and wallet credentials.
  - Once validated, the data is stored in an ETSI Broker (e.g., Orion-LD Broker) and simultaneously processed into a Merkle tree structure for blockchain integration.
  - The system then signs the transaction using the provided wallet credentials and submits it to an Oketh-compatible blockchain.